 Growing chives in containers offers many advantages.

-Proximity to the kitchen is probably chief among these benefits, but the ability to enjoy the attractive, homegrown, grasslike spikes of the plant’s leaves in your cooking is certainly reason for a happy dance.
+Proximity to the kitchen is probably chief among these benefits, but the ability to enjoy the attractive, homegrown, grasslike spikes of the plant’s leaves in your cooking is certainly reason for a happy dance as well.

 Because the soil in containers tends to dry out quickly, you’ll want to ensure your pots are kept moist, and you may need to apply fertilizer from time to time.